-3 Dog Food Allergy Symptoms You Should Know, According to Vets
+3 Dog Food Allergy Symptoms Pet Owners Should Know

 Just like in humans, your dog can develop allergic reactions to its food.
 The exact ingredients they're reacting to can be tricky to pinpoint.
 But once you've gotten familiar with the symptoms to look out for, some smart detective work by you and your vet will help you land on a plan to ease your pup's discomfort.